NextGenTel/akka-tools/README.md

 * Persistence and Eventsourcing
 * Serializing

-This code has turned out to be quite useful for NextGenTel and is used in production
+This code has turned out to be quite useful for NextGenTel and is used in production.

+The current version is **0.9.0-RC1**

 Below is a summary of the various modules